catalyst-cloud/catalystcloud-docs/source/object-storage/replication-policy.rst

 *****************************

-The following are the storage policies available, each of these (as their names suggest) are related to one of the regions on the Catalyst cloud:
+The following are the storage policies available, each of these (as their names suggest) are related to one of the regions on Catalyst cloud:

 +------------------------------+------------------+------------------------+
 | Storage class                | Failure-domain   | Replicas               |